Door and lock giant ASSA ABLOY finds the keys to making one of the smallest, but most critical, parts of any building a deeper shade of green

 When envisioning a state-of-the-art net-zero building, doors and locks probably aren’t the first thing that comes to mind.
 Perhaps it’s a living machine to filter wastewater, or a parking lot shade structure made of photovoltaic panels.
 But such features represent the tip of the iceberg of what it takes to achieve net-zero, or to reach the stringent standards of the Living Building Challenge.
 Beyond those big items are a long list of tiny details that add up to a truly sustainable project.
 Not least on that list are entryways and their associated hardware.
+ASSA ABLOY opens the door to a new path to a sustainable building.

 “The building envelope is where roughly 40 percent of energy loss occurs in a building,” explains Stacey Callahan, vice president of marketing and innovation for the door and frame division at ASSA ABLOY, the Swedish door and lock company.
 “So we are taking something very traditional in nature like doors and frames, power supplies, accessories, and locking devices, and figuring out how to refashion them in alignment with sustainable building practices.”